Murphy signs bill to raise veteran benefit payments

 “I am proud this legislation was signed into law today," Testa said in a statement.
 "It is our duty to ensure the well-being of New Jersey’s veterans and their spouses."

-Testa on Thursday said the bill is essential to caring for veterans who have accumulated challenging health conditions from their service while the cost of living has risen since the last increases were made.
+Testa said the bill is essential to caring for veterans who have accumulated challenging health conditions from their service while the cost of living has risen since the last increases were made.

+With the departure of the head of the Tropicana, none of Atlantic City’s nine casinos is now led by a woman or a Black person.
+Jacqueline Grace left her job as senior vice president and general manager of the Tropicana in late July after nearly two years in the top job there.
+She is now CEO of Beam Living, a New York property management company.
+Grace was the last of a group of four women, two of them Black, who ran Atlantic City casinos just two years ago.

-"This bill will offer some much-needed financial relief and stability to these injured veterans, and their loved ones, during their time of need," Testa said.
+"This bill will offer some much-needed financial relief and stability to these injured veterans, and their loved ones, during their time of need," he said.

 Qualified veterans will see a bump in their compensation beginning Jan.
 1, Murphy's office said.